Distinguishability, Ensemble Steering, and the No-Signaling Principle: Abstract

 \section{Abstract}

-Distinguishability in a physical theory characterizes and dictates fundamental limitations of information tasks performed in the theory.
-Here we formalize the distinguishability in a general framework of non-signaling theories, namely generalized probabilistic theories, in terms of minimum-error state discrimination by using convex optimization techniques.
-We provide a geometric formulation for finding optimal discrimination, and show that the distinguishability is generally a global property assigned to the ensemble of states rather than other details of a state space or pairwise relations.
-We then show, if ensemble steering is possible within a generalized probabilistic theory, the distinguishability is determined by the no-signaling principle in general.
-This elucidates a measurement principle in physics, which is the Born rule in the quantum case, as a consequence that ensemble steering on states and the no-signaling principle on probabilities are compatible within a theory.
+We consider a fundamental operational task: distinguishing systems in different states in the framework of generalized probabilistic theories.
+We provide a general formalism of minimum-error discrimination of states in convex optimization.
+With the formalism established, we show that the distinguishability is generally a global property assigned to the ensemble of given states rather than other details of a given state space or pairwise relations of given states.
+Then, we consider bipartite systems where ensemble steering is possible, and show that show that with two operational tasks (ensemble steering and satisfying the no-signaling condition) the distinguishability is tightly determined.
+The result is independent of the structure of the state space.
+This concludes that the distinguishability is generally determined by the compatibility between two tasks, ensemble steering of states and the no-signaling principle.

-In the recent years, extensive efforts have been made to derive information principles that characterize multipartite probabilistic correlations which can be produced from quantum systems.
-Since the no-signaling principle itself is not sufficient for the purpose \cite{ref:bell, ref:pr}, further principles are sought, in particular from information-theoretic views, so that the information capabilities of quantum theory can be identified among non-signaling theories.
-While remarkable results, such as the information causality that dictates most of bipartite correlations \cite{ref:inf} as well as its extension to multi-partite systems \cite{ref:infmulti}, have been obtained, it still remains challenging to have principles that would give the full characterization \cite{ref:allcock}.